shashanthk/basic-server-setup-guide/compiling_and_installing_nginx_from_source.md

         make
         sudo make install

+   >Note: The `--user` argument creates a non-system user with nologin and no home directory.
+If you don't pass `--group` argument, it'll create a group with the same name as in `--user`.

 2. Start service and test if service is started

         sudo /etc/nginx/nginx           ## this path might vary depending upon how we installed